makersacademy/shop-manager-challenge/README.md

 # Shop Manager Project

 A weekend task from the Makers Software Engineering Academy to help us put our week's database learning into practice.
 The [challenge description](#Challenge) is written below.

 ## Notes from interpreting the requirements

 - The cost of the items are refered to as a 'unit price'.
 For that reason I have chosen inexpensive groceries and costed them in pence.
 - More clarifying questions to be asked about this `user story`:

 ```
 As a shop manager.
 So I can know which orders were made.
 I want to assign each order to their corresponding item.
 ```

 - `item` is singular so this would suggest an order has one item.
 Making it a one-to-one relationship.
 It isn't normal for this to be the only shopping dynamic so this may be a different interpretation of the problem than the `stakeholder` intended.

 ## Further features to explore

-- Currently using the same database for the tests and app as there is no real data
+...

-___
+---

 ## Challenge

-* Feel free to use Google, your notes, books, etc. but work on your own
+- Feel free to use Google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or student, please put a link to that in your README
+- If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
+- If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code next Monday morning
+- You must submit a pull request to this repo with your code next Monday morning

 Please start by [forking this repo](https://github.com/makersacademy/shop-manager-challenge/fork), then clone your fork to your local machine.
 Work into that directory.